jrandj/redhat/README.md

 1. Restrict network access using firewall-cmd/firewall

+	* Netfilter is a framework provided by the Linux kernel that provides functions for packet filtering.
+In RHEL 7 and earlier iptables was the default way of configuring Netfilter.
+Disadvantages of ipables were that a seperate version (ip6tables) was required for ipv6, and that the user interface is not very user friendly.

     * The default firewall system in RHEL 8 is *firewalld*.
 Firewalld is a zone-based firewall.
 Each zone can be associated with one or more network interfaces, and each zone can be configured to accept or deny services and ports.
 The *firewall-cmd* command is the command line client for firewalld.

     * To check firewall zones: